laguayo/leoaguayo-blog/source/_posts/2013-05-24-brz-scraper.md

 	…
 {% endhighlight %}

-So now I have a basic command line script I can run that will show me all the dealers with cars in their online inventory, useful to run a few times a day to see current inventory.
+I had a basic command line script I can run that will show me all the dealers with cars in their online inventory, useful to run a few times a day to see current inventory.
 Then I thought I should run this every so many minutes on a timer and then collect the data and send myself a notification, would be more useful.

 Then I had a second thought this would be easier as a service or a running webapp independent of my local computer.
 Being an Java App Engine Developer, it would be easiest for me to port my python script to a python App Engine instance, that was the start of day 2.